joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 2, size = 5, color = "black")
 ```

-fracture - bonemed_fu (bone medications at follow-up)
+Fracture - Bonemed_fu (Bone Medications at Follow-up)

 - When an individual is in the category of No medication at Follow-up
-  the chances of having a fracture are higher(57.6% vs 42.4%) even
+  the chances of having a fracture are higher (57.6% versus 42.4%) even
   though there is only a 25% of having a fracture.

 ``` r